Sam Higginbottom University of Agriculture, Technology and Sciences: Campus

-The campus is in Naini, a satellite neighbourhood of Allahabad on the banks of river Yamuna.
+The campus is in Naini, a satellite neighbourhood of Prayagraj on the banks of river Yamuna.
 The university is spread over an area of 1020 acres lush-green campus, which includes 420 acres of research farms.
 The campus is divided into clusters of constituent schools and separate blocks for administration.
 The academic area chiefly comprises the main building, departmental annexes and auditoria.
 The university has 12 hostels on campus, six women's, four men's and two international hostels.

 The campus has an open-air theatre for cultural events.
 Several football, hockey and cricket grounds; and tennis, basketball, squash and volleyball courts are built on campus.
 The university has a primary school, middle school and two inter colleges housed in independent buildings, to meet the education requirements of the children of employees and of neighbouring area.
 The campus houses a shopping complex, several cafeterias, restaurants, ATMs, post office, a centre of Krishi Vigyan Kendra and a branch of the State Bank of India.